Are you planning to make a switch?

-The fuel for your desire may be varied work, better money and work satisfaction, bigger challenges or faster growth.
+The fuel for your desire may be varied work, more money, work satisfaction, bigger challenges or faster growth.
 It can also be the lure of a sunrise industry or you are inspired by somebody who you appreciate for their work.

 Whatever the reason, a switch into a new industry should be thought out well.

-A successful switch involves decision, preparation and action.
-Let us explore.
+A successful switch involves a decision, preparation, and action.

 Thoughts drive action.
 An idea emerges first, then person reasons about right and wrong and finally decides whether to take action or not.